 ‘Data Hawker’

-The project aims to understand common perceptions of data privacy through a guerilla experiment & nudges its participants to rethink their actions.
+The project aims to understand common perceptions of data privacy through a guerrilla experiment & nudges its participants to rethink their actions.

 7 min read